CoreMedia/coremedia-globallink-connect-integration/website/dev/release/steps/06-update-documentation.md

 CoreMedia GlobalLink Connect Integration.
 This section is about updating the latter.

-**Section Markers Mj and Mn:**
-Steps required for major version approvals are marked with **Mj** while steps required for minor version approvals are marked with **Mn** to ease browsing the table of contents.
-Steps that are optional for minor version approvals are marked with a lower-cased **mn**.

 :::info INFO: Auto-Deployment of Documentation
 The documentation is deployed to an extra branch `gh-pages`.
 It is generated by [Docusaurus](https://docusaurus.io/) and located within the `website/`